Last Updated on 2nd September 2023 by peppe8o

 Sometimes it can be useful for a number of purpose to execute application with GUI in a Raspberry PI OS Lite version.
 With Xmin you can remote to Windows PC an X11 window, getting Raspberry PI GUI applications showed in your remote PC.

 This can be useful, for example, when you need a local browser in your Raspberry PI to view pages not published, or when need to control from Windows a Linux application working only from GUI (like an x3270 terminal emulator for mainframe).
 Or you can play amazing games from Linux universe with a light linux box and your Windows PC exposing the GUI.

-What appears as simplest solution is installing a desktop environment in your Raspberry PI and configure a remote desktop connection.
-But this bring workload and resource usage that may be useless for you.
+Usually people install a desktop environment in your Raspberry PI and configure a remote desktop connection.
+But this solution brings workload and resource usage that may be useless for you.

 Difference Between Desktop Environment, Window Manager and X-Window